Kourin1996/solidity-daily-challenge/day10/README.md

 ## Description

-A contract for wallet that required confirmations by multiple accounts for transfer, adding/removing account, and required confirmations
+A contract for wallet that requires confirmations by multiple accounts for transfer, adding/removing account, and changing required confirmations

 ## References
 - https://github.com/ConsenSysMesh/MultiSigWallet